zhangyaoxing/x-ray/README.md

 # x-ray
-This project aims to create tools for MongoDB analysis and diagnostics.
+This project aims to create tools for MongoDB analysis and diagnosis.
+So far 2 modules are finished.
+- Health check module
+- Log analysis module

 ## 1 Compatibility Matrix
 |  Replica Set  | Sharded Cluster | Standalone |